nlindmark/code_with_AI/CompetitionDirectoryBuilder.claude-skill.md

 - ✅ `input_type` is `"text"` or `"number"`
 - ✅ `expected_answer` is a string
 - ✅ If `input_file` specified, file exists in level folder
+- ✅ If `hint` specified, it's a string providing helpful guidance

 ### JSON Validation
 - ✅ Valid JSON syntax (no trailing commas, proper quotes)